 The Environmental Protection Agency also recently released data that shows 13 states, including Washington, Oregon, Idaho, Montana, South Dakota, and Kansas, received the majority of their electricity from carbon-free sources in 2023.

-This news comes at a time when the reliability of the electric grid is in the spotlight amid increasing power demand due to the growth of artificial intelligence, data centers, and more frequent and severe heat waves, which drive up air conditioning use. to U.S. Energy Information Administration (EIA) statistics show electricity demand through the first seven months of the year was up 4 percent to 2,436 TWh through the end of July.
+This news comes at a time when the reliability of the electric grid is in the spotlight amid increasing power demand due to the growth of artificial intelligence, data centers, and more frequent and severe heat waves, which drive up air conditioning use.
+According to U.S. Energy Information Administration (EIA) statistics, electricity demand through the first seven months of the year was up 4 percent to 2,436 TWh through the end of July.

 The growth in demand has been a boon for power generators.
 The 118 terawatt-hours (TWh) generated by utility-scale solar facilities through the end of July represented a 36 percent increase from the same time period last year, according to EIA figures.
 Wind production was up 8 percent over 2023 levels, generating 275 TWh.
 Nuclear generation was up 3 percent, generating 459 TWh with the help of two new reactors in Georgia coming online within the last year.
 Hydropower generation was up 1 percent to 159 TWh.

-In order to bring even more renewable generating capacity online, The U.S. Department of Energy announced $2.2 billion in funding for eight projects across 18 states to strengthen the electrical grid.
+In order to bring even more renewable generating capacity online, the U.S. Department of Energy announced $2.2 billion in funding for eight projects across 18 states to strengthen the electrical grid.
 The money will help build more than 600 miles of new transmission lines and upgrade about 400 miles of existing lines to carry more current.

 White House climate adviser John Podesta even suggested that permitting legislation could come together on Capitol Hill after the November elections.

-Western states, however, are not waiting around on Washington, D.C. to continue to build out their renewable energy portfolio.
+Western states, however, are not waiting around on Washington, D.C., to continue to build out their renewable energy portfolio.

-In Colorado, Tri-State Generation, a Westminster-based utility serving a million consumers through co-ops in four Western states, released a new five-year building plan that includes linking up to hundreds of megawatts of new solar power by the end of 2025, as well as new wind farms and innovative battery storage projects.
+In Colorado, Tri-State Generation, a Westminster-based utility serving a million consumers through co-ops in four western states, released a new five-year building plan that includes linking up to hundreds of megawatts of new solar power by the end of 2025, as well as new wind farms and innovative battery storage projects.

 The Colorado Energy & Carbon Management Commission (ECMC) also adopted its first set of rules for deep geothermal operations.
 The new standards aim to advance Colorado's geothermal resources by utilizing ECMC's experience regulating both surface and subsurface energy development activities.